logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 If you want to send notifications or emails when the alert is triggered, choose notification endpoints.
-This isn't required, though—triggered alerts are still logged and searchable in Kibana.
+This isn't required, though—triggered alerts are still logged and searchable in OpenSearch Dashboards.

 Choose the endpoints or email addresses to notify under _Who to send it to_.